chevereto/v4-docs/application/reference/encryption.md

 openssl rand -base64 32
 ```

-This key should remain private, and it shouldn't be used in other installations.
+This key should remain private, shouldn't be used in other installations.
 It is advised to backup the key in a safe location.
+When migrating servers don't forget the encryption key.

 ## Enabling encryption